pallets-eco/flask-classful/docs/index.rst

 Questions?
 ----------

-Feel free to ping me on twitter @apiguy, or head on over to the github repo at http://github.com/apiguy/flask-classy so you can join the fun.
+Feel free to ping me on twitter @teracyhq, or head on over to the github repo at http://github.com/teracyhq/flask-classy so you can join the fun.